smitdave/MASH-Main/README.md

  subdirs contain various elements of the MASH project.

-## MASH-Prototype: MASHprototype package
- * Please install with `devtools::install_github(repo = "slwu89/MASH-Main",subdir = "MASH-Prototype")`
- * This repository is intended for serious prototyping of unstable code and not intended for general users.

 ## MASH-CPP: MASHcpp package
 * Please install with `devtools::install_github(repo = "slwu89/MASH-Main",subdir = "MASH-CPP")`